isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

  Whenever the ship rocked heavily, my father’s knee, sitting cross-legged, touched my shoulder through the blanket.

  My father and I did not take any of the three meals served on the ship.
 Each time he repeated, ‟My son and I were seasick.
-Neither of us was seasick.
+Neither of us was seasick."

 After refusing the food, he whispered to me. ‟We’re almost there.
 Be patient.”